UoB-Mathematics-Students/UoB-Mathematics/README.md

 If you wish to contribute to a particular module:
 1. Fork the repository for the module.
 2. Clone your forked repository.
+3. Create a new branch
-3. Make your changes.
+4. Make your changes.
-4. Sync your local repository with the remote.
+5. Sync your local repository with the remote.
-5. Submit a pull request to the original repository on a new branch.
+6. Submit a pull request to the original repository on a new branch.

 Disclaimer
 ----------